voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **CREATING** = `"CREATING"`

-Informs that the conference is creating
+The SDK is creating a conference.

 ___